PushpRatan/github-slideshow/_posts/0000-01-04-PushpRatan.md

 3. Second
 4. Third
 \Give anynumber in starting, it will auto increase it.
-Move to the next page.
+Move to the next Slide.